 SOS Children's Village Gandaki is situated near the city of Pokhara in central Nepal and was set up after a devastating landslide hit the region in 1978.
-In Pokhara, there are two SOS Children's Villages: SOS Children's Village Gandaki, which is for Nepali children, and SOS Children's Village Pokhara, which is for Tibetan refugee children.
+In Pokhara, there are two SOS Children's Villages: SOS Children's Village Gandaki, which is for Nepali children, and SOS Children's Village Pokhara, which is for children from Tibet, autonomous region of China.

 The city of Pokhara has a population of over 250,000, making it Nepal’s second largest city.
 It is located at an altitude ranging from 1,000 to 1,700 metres in the foothills of the Annapurna mountain range.
 This makes the city a very popular destination for tourists, trekkers and mountaineers from around the world.
-The city’s population is ethnically quite diverse, and there are also four Tibetan settlements here, where Tibetans in exile have been living for many decades.
+Although Pokhara wasn´t affected by the earthquake in 2015, the number of tourists visiting the city has fallen, and this has brought difficulties to those catering for tourists.

 Thousands of children do not have a fair chance in life

 Nepalese society continues to be deeply divided: children suffer discrimination based on their caste, their gender and the social status of their family.
 Children with a disability are at a particular disadvantage as, in most cases, professional support is not available to them.
 Thousands of poor families live on the margins of society, which means that their children are born into a life of disadvantage, where they do not have the same opportunities to develop their full potential as other children.
 When parents are struggling just to provide for their children’s most basic needs such as food and shelter, the children’s emotional, educational and psychological needs are often neglected.